open-feature/java-sdk-contrib/providers/statsig/README.md

 ## Release Notes

 ### 0.3.0
- Migrated to Java Core according to [Migration guide](https://docs.statsig.com/server-core/migration-guides/java#java-migration-steps).
+ - Migrated to Java Core according to [Migration guide](https://docs.statsig.com/server-core/migration-guides/java#java-migration-steps).

+   The provider usage is basically unchanged, the underlying implementation is changed.
+   As the initialization code may change, can refer to the migration guide for details.

+- group and secondaryExposures usage removed.